ravikantmaurya00/FRP-Server/README.md

 # FRPS-Server
+FRP (Fast Reverse Proxy) is a high-performance reverse proxy application designed to enable secure and efficient tunneling of network traffic over the internet.
+It allows users to expose local servers behind NAT (Network Address Translation) or firewalls to the public network without requiring port forwarding.

+## Key Features of FRP Server:
+- **TCP, UDP, HTTP, and HTTPS Support** – Supports multiple protocols for tunneling.
+- **Reverse Proxy** – Helps in exposing local services to remote clients.
+- **Custom Domains & Subdomains** – Allows binding domains for services.
+- **Encryption & Compression** – Secures and optimizes data transmission.
+- **Authentication & ACL (Access Control List)** – Ensures secure access control.
+- **P2P Mode** – Enables direct connections between clients.
+- **Multi-user & Load Balancing** – Can handle multiple clients efficiently.
+## How FRP Works?
+- FRP Client: Runs on the local machine, forwarding traffic to the FRP server.
+- FRP Server: Hosted on a public server, it acts as a gateway to route traffic from the internet to the internal network.
+## Use Cases:
+- Accessing a local development server from the internet.
+- Hosting services (e.g., web servers, databases) behind a firewall.
+- Secure remote access to internal systems.
+- IoT device communication over NAT.
 ## Step to run FRP Server in AWS EC2 Instance
 - Step 1: Log in to your AWS Account and open EC2 Instance .
 - Step 2: Then Launch  Instance .